A 3-Day Epic Wicklow Road Trip Itinerary

 Allocate at least 2 hours to explore the grand terraces “à l’italienne”, the hundred-year old Japanese garden and the colourful walled garden.
 Don’t forget to stroll around the decorative lakes and climb the Pepperpot Tower.

-Keep an eye on your watch, or you could be spending the entire day wandering this exquisite property.
+Keep an eye on your watch, or you could be spending the entire day wandering one of the most exquisite properties you could visit along the east coast of Ireland.

 Alternative Visit | Killruddery House